Forget pink, and forget blue. Instead, let’s take a closer look at neutral nursery styling.

 The advantage of the white colour scheme

-- ideal neutral colour for parents who keeps their baby’s gender a surprise
+- Ideal neutral colour for parents who keep their baby’s gender a surprise

-- white colour adds a feeling of bigger space to a room
+- White colour adds a feeling of a bigger space to a room

-- white nursery looks fresh (and sometimes crispy)
+- Nursery in white looks fresh (and sometimes crispy)

-- white paint lights up the walls and creates a bright space
+- To make the room look bigger, white paint lights up the walls and creates a bright space

 The disadvantage of the white colour scheme

-- white nursery space may look bland and boring.
+- White nursery space may look bland.
 Or even clinical.

-- white colour in psychology of colours could be translated into isolation (but it also evokes quiteness and feacefullness ….)
+- In psychology, white colour could be translated into isolation (but it also evokes quietness and friendliness….)

-- white walls take all the dirt.
-Sooner than later, it will also take your child’s creative power (but contemporary wall paints can handle this, no problem)
+- From a practical point of view, white walls take all the dirt.
+Sooner or later, it will also take your child’s creative power (but contemporary wall paints can handle this, no problem)

 The right white: warm white and cold white tones